Should I Sell or Rent My House in 76179?

 When Selling Makes More Sense

-Selling is usually the cleaner move when: the house needs significant repairs that would require $10K–$25K before it is truly rent-ready, your equity is strong enough that a sale nets real capital to redeploy, you do not have the appetite to manage a landlord relationship for the next 3 to 5 years, or the rental math only works if you self-manage and nothing goes wrong.
-It is also the better call when you are holding on primarily because selling feels like a loss — that is an emotional reason, not a financial one.
+Selling is usually the cleaner move when: the house needs significant repairs that would require $10K-$25K before it is truly rent-ready, your equity is strong enough that a sale nets real capital to redeploy, you do not have the appetite to manage a landlord relationship for the next 3 to 5 years, or the rental math only works if you self-manage and nothing goes wrong.
+It is also the better call when you are holding on primarily because selling feels like a loss.
+That is an emotional reason, not a financial one.

 When Renting It Out Makes More Sense